 For a long time, people in high-stress jobs and situations have been encouraged to go to a quiet place, shut the door, close their eyes, and let their minds wander to a beautiful and safe place.
 Studies have shown that even a few moments of mental respite reduces blood pressure and heart rate and allows muscles to relax.
 In recent years, this type of personal stress reduction has become even easier and more accessible as therapy gardens have been created to provide a physical place to reflect and relieve stress.

 Initially, â€œhealingâ€ gardens were created at hospitals and other health care facilities to give patients a place to go to get away from the sterile environment of the hospital setting.
 The benefits were dramatic.
 Since then, the concept of landscape therapy gardens has grown in importance and popularity.
 Stress is rampant in this country, and the importance of having a place to â€œget away from it allâ€ has grown accordingly.
 Commercially, resort facilities have tried to fill this need for those who can afford to go.

-However, a healing garden does not need to be an expensive place in an exotic location.
+However, a healing garden does not need to be expensive in an exotic location.
 It can be a thoughtfully designed garden at a company or school or in a public garden in a neighborhood.
 It can even be a quiet spot in a nook in the backyard of a home.
-Many backyards gardens have served his purpose in the past without actually being recognized for their long-term benefits.
+Many backyard gardens have served their purpose in the past without being recognized for their long-term benefits.

 As the world becomes more stressful, places of calm and respite are becoming more necessary, whether in the workplace or at home.